-The following table reflects the changes in cash flows for the six months ended June 30, 2017, compared to the six months ended June 30, 2016:
+The following table reflects the changes in cash flows for the six months ended June 30, 2017 compared to the six months ended June 30, 2016:

-Six months ended June 30, 2017 2016 Change (In millions) Net cash provided by operating activities \$ 172 \$ 219 \$ (47) Net cash used in investing activities (143) (41) (102) Net cash used in financing activities (222) (206) (16)

-Net Cash Provided By Operating Activities

-Changes to net cash provided by operating activities were driven by: (In millions) Decrease in operating income adjusted for non-cash items \$ (38) Decrease in working capital driven primarily by timing of cash receipts from the customers in the first six months of 2017 compared to the same period in 2016 (13) Higher distributions from unconsolidated affiliates due to the acquisition of Utah Solar Portfolio, which was acquired by NRG in November 2016 ľ 4 \$ (47)

-Net Cash Used In Investing Activities

-Changes to net cash used in investing activities were driven by: (In millions) Payments made to acquire the March 2017 Drop Down Assets \$ (131) Decrease in investments in unconsolidated affiliates in 2017 primarily due to the timing of funding of the projects 33 Other (4) \$ (102)

-Net Cash Used in Financing Activities

-Changes in net cash used in financing activities were driven by: (In millions) Proceeds from the issuance of Class C units \$ 14 Net borrowings under the revolving credit facility in 2016 (12) Proceeds from Agua Caliente Borrower 2 LLC borrowings in the first quarter of 2017 partially offset by higher repayments of long-term debt and increased financing fees 17 Increase in net contributions from noncontrolling interests due to higher production-based payments in 2017 compared to 2016 7 Increase in distributions paid to unit holders (15) Higher payments of distributions to NRG for the Drop Down Assets relating to the pre-acquisition period (27) \$ (16)
+Si x months e ended June 3 0, 2017 2017 2016 16 Change (In milli ions) Net cash provided by operating activities \$ 171 \$ 218 \$ (47) Net cash used in investing activities (143) (41) (102) Net cash used in financing activities (220) (206) (14) Net Cash Provided By Operating Activities Changes to net cash provided by operating activities were driven by: (In millions) Decrease in operating income adjusted for non-cash items \$ (38) Decrease in working capital driven primarily by timing of cash receipts from the customers in the first same period in 2016 t six mont hs of 201 17 compare d to the (13) Higher distributions from unconsolidated affiliates due to the acquisition of Utah Solar Portfolio, which 2016 ch was acc quired by NRG in N ovember 4 • \$ (47) : Net Cash Used In Investing Activities Changes to net cash used in investing activities were driven by: (In millions) Payments made to acquire the March 2017 Drop Down Assets \$ (131) Decrease in investments in unconsolidated affiliates in 2017 primarily due to the timing of funding of the projec its 33 Other 1 3 (4) \$ (102) : ( - ) Net Cash Used in Financing Activities Changes in net cash used in financing activities were driven by: (In millions) Proceeds from the NRG Yield, Inc. Class C common stock offering under the ATM Program, net of u commissions nderwritin g discou nts and \$ 16 Net borrowings under the revolving credit facility in 2016 (12) Proceeds from Agua Caliente Borrower 2 LLC borrowings in the first quarter of 2017 partially offset debt and increased financing fees by higher repayme nts of long -term 17 -term 17 7 debt and increased financing fees n 2017 co -term

+Higher payments of distributions to NRG for the Drop Down Assets relating to the pre-acquisition period

+NOLs, Deferred Tax Assets and Uncertain Tax Position Implications, under ASC 740

+As of December 31, 2016, the Company has a cumulative federal NOL carry forward balance of \$648 million for financial statement purposes, which will begin expiring in 2033, and does not anticipate any federal income tax payments for 2017.
+As a result of the Company's tax position, and based on current forecasts, the Company does not anticipate significant income tax payments for state and local jurisdictions in 2017.
+Based on the Company's current and expected NOL balances generated primarily by accelerated tax depreciation of its property, plant and equipment, the Company does not expect to pay significant federal income tax for a period of approximately ten years.

+The Company is subject to examination by taxing authorities for income tax returns filed in the U.S. federal jurisdiction and various state jurisdictions.
+The Company is not subject to U.S. federal or state income tax examinations for years prior to 2013.

+The Company has no uncertain tax benefits.